 I have a lot of time for consultants, business coaches and executive education.
 They all offer tangible value to today’s business.
 So why are we all familiar with the scenario of a consultant being accused of borrowing your watch and then telling you the time?
 Scott Adams sums it up better than I ever could (funny because it’s true).

 I think it all starts because there are a few bad ones out there and we often make the mistake of believing their sales pitch, especially when we have all the challenges of a growing company to deal with.
 To see through this and to empower you to spot the bad ones I think its important to introduce you to some tools (ones that work).

 To develop a strategy we need these tools to help us quickly understand the economy, the industry and our own company.
 We then need a methodology for innovation and not least the knowledge of how important pricing strategies are for our the long term success of our businesses.
 This is basically what my talk will cover.

 Understanding the Economy

-I’ve called this the Economy, but in the business world its called the Macro Environment.
+I’ve called this the Economy but in the business world its called the Macro Environment.
 I want you to think of it as the area that surrounds the industry.
 It surrounds it and so has a profound effect on it.
-The best tool to analyse this place is PESTLE.
+The best tool to analyse this is PESTLE Analysis.